 So you’ve completed all the necessary paperwork, settled the fees, acquired your USCIS receipt number, and now the anticipation sets in.
 The waiting game begins, accompanied by potential backlogs, government hitches, and evolving regulations.
-While this intermediary period can be stressful in itself, a reliable way to alleviate the tension is by monitoring your USCIS case status.
-Keeping a close eye on your application’s processing time can be done in a number of ways as we’ll explore in this article and it remains an essential step in immigrating to the U.S.
+While this waiting period can be stressful, a reliable way to alleviate the tension is by understanding how to understand your USCIS case status.

 How to Check USCIS Case Status